amirsaleem1990/web-scraping-property-data/README.md

 * property_finder.rent.fetch_data_using_add_link(): Fetches property details for the rent listings and stores them in a DataFrame.

 ## Requirements
-Before using this scraper, you need to install the required Python packages:
+Before using this scraper, you should have the following Python packages:

 * pandas: Data manipulation library
 * requests: HTTP library for making web requests